xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

 #### Fastlane - Sigh & Gym cannot access to keychain

 That's all, they cannot access to keychain.
-Seeing this message (or similar) `security: SecKeychainAddInternetPassword <NULL>: User interaction is not allowed.` when running `gym`or `sigh` is the symptom, later:
+Seeing this message (or similar) when running `gym`or `sigh` is the symptom:

+    security: SecKeychainAddInternetPassword <NULL>: User interaction is not allowed.

 * They cannot access stored login password, you must pass the password through env variables to `sigh` using `FASTLANE_PASSWORD`.
 * `gym` cannot access to distribution certificates installed in keychain, so make the IPA using `xcrun xcodebuild` instead of `gym`.